GBertolazzi/SpaceR/README.md

     ## 6                   13.8          0.839799

 This dataset contains cytometric information such as cell area and perimeter.
-To run the spatial analysis we only need cell coordinates and marker classifications.
+We only need cell coordinates and marker classifications to run the spatial analysis.

 The *XMin* and *XMax* variables contain the X-axis coordinates of cell perimeters.
 If we provide both variables as X-axis input, the function for testing the spatial randomness automatically calculates the average of X-axis coordinates.
 This average approximately corresponds to the X-axis cell centroid.
-Same type of input is considered for the Y-axis coordinates.
+The same type of input is considered for the Y-axis coordinates.

 The *ACE2.Positive.classification* variable contains the cell marker